 5. Control Your Portion

 When food is healthy it’s easy to rationalize a large portion; however, you’re better off sticking to a serving size that’s suitable for your caloric needs.
-As a guide, The U.S. Food and Drug Administration’s reference amount for smoothies is 240 ml (1 cup) per serving.
+As a guide, Health Canada’s reference amount for smoothies is 250 ml (1 cup) per serving.

 *Drink additional water (8 fl. oz.) after ingesting PGX®.
 If you are taking medications, take one hour prior to or two hours after taking PGX®.